HenryMorganDibie/Maven-Coffee-Challenge---Great-American-Coffee-Taste-Test/README.md

 ## Overview
 This repository contains the analysis and recommendations derived from "The Great American Coffee Taste Test" dataset.

-## Project Structure
-- /data: Contains the dataset used for analysis.
-- /notebooks: Jupyter Notebook with the detailed analysis.
-- /visualizations: Visual representations of key insights.
-- /docs: Documentation and recommendations.

 ## Analysis Highlights
 - Age Group Preferences
 - Brewing Preferences